Moneyfacts Group: History

-Moneyfacts was founded in 1988 by John Woods, who led the financial industry group which established in Norwich the first school of financial services outside London.
+Moneyfacts was founded in 1988 by John Woods, who led the financial industry group which was established in Norwich.
+The first school of financial services outside London.
 He received an honorary doctor of civil law from the UEA.
 Moneyfacts was first launched as a six-page monthly fact sheet that brought personal finance products together to allow for comparison.
 This has since expanded to a range of magazines: Moneyfacts (personal finance products); Business Moneyfacts (business finance products); and Investment Life & Pensions Moneyfacts (pension and investment products).
-Moneyfacts now provides a range of financial product information services, including a price comparison website (Moneyfactscompare.co.uk), product analyzer systems, treasury reports, executive reports, industry awards, and product star ratings.
+Moneyfacts now provides a range of financial product information services, including the price comparison website (Moneyfactscompare.co.uk), product analyser systems, treasury reports, executive reports, industry awards, and product star ratings.
 The brand has grown rapidly and is known throughout the UK as the independent and unbiased source of financial information.

 Moneyfacts Data is used throughout the UK financial industry.
-It is used by the Bank of England, British Bankers Association, Building Societies Association, Council of Mortgage Lenders, Financial Conduct Authority, Financial Ombudsman Service, HM Treasury, Prudential Regulatory Authority, by virtually every bank and building society in the UK, and it powers many of the UK's financial comparison websites.
+It is used by the Bank of England, Financial Conduct Authority, Financial Ombudsman Service, HM Treasury, Prudential Regulatory Authority, UK Finance and The Building Societies Association and, by virtually every bank and building society in the UK, it also powers other UK financial comparison websites.
+In 2025, moneyfactscompare.co.uk one of the UK's original price comparison websites from 2000, celebrated its 25th anniversary.